Scotland Club XV: History

 The Club XV international fixture began in 2006 when Scotland played their Irish Club XV counterparts in Donnybrook.

 The match was played on 10 March 2006.
 Ireland Club XV won the match 30-13.

 It has since been relished by the amateur club players.
 Former Club XV player Rory McKay, previously of Glasgow Warriors, explained: "It gives club players something higher to aim for that previously wasn't there, while others may see it as a stepping stone to the pro game.
 A few years ago club players often felt they had hit a ceiling and couldn't go any further, but the thought of club international selection has upped the intensity."

 Current season

-On 11 December 2019, it was announced that former Scotland 7s captain and Glasgow Warriors player, Scott Wight has now taken over as Head Coach for Scotland Club XV.
-He will be joined by assistant coaches Ali O’Connor (Aberdeen Grammar) and Callum Forrester (GHA).